 If you or a loved one suffered carbon monoxide poisoning in Baltimore, Maryland, seek immediate medical attention.
-Then, reach out to William G. Kolodner Personal Injury Lawyers for help.
+Then, reach out to WGK Personal Injury Lawyers for help.

 The Centers for Disease Control and Prevention (CDC) reports that more than 400 people die in the United States every year from carbon monoxide poisoning.
 Additionally, more than 20,000 people visit the emergency room, and more than 4,000 are hospitalized because of carbon monoxide poisoning.